jaihao135/CreateExecutorsFromCSV/README.md

 objects from a CSV list of names — instead of running a manual "create item" plugin by hand once per item.

-Built originally for a dance recital running 40+ numbers on a physical grandMA2 console, where each number needed its own executor, cue, and timecode object with matching setup/teardown macros.
+Built originally for a dance showcase running 40+ sequences on a physical grandMA2 console, where each number needed its own executor, cue, and timecode object with matching setup/teardown macros.
 Doing that by hand for dozens of items is slow and error-prone; this script does it